DataNext27/TouchPortal_SteelSeriesGG/README.md

 - Redirections State
   - Values: Enabled, Disabled
   - Note: Can be changed in settings
+- Audience Monitoring State
+  - Values: Enabled, Disabled
+  - Note: Can be changed in settings

 ## Settings
  - Muted States Names